MicrosoftDocs/architecture-center/docs/example-scenario/gitops-aks/gitops-blueprint-aks-content.md

 GitOps provides consistency and standardization of the cluster state, and is useful to ensure strong security guarantees.
 GitOps can also be used to ensure consistent state across multiple clusters.
 For example, to apply the same configuration across primary and DR clusters, or across a farm of clusters.

-You may want to enforce cluster state changes only through GitOps.
+You may want to enforce that the cluster state changes only through GitOps.
 This could be achieved by restricting direct access to cluster (through RBAC policies and Azure AD integration), through admissions controllers, or through other tools.

 ### Bootstrapping initial configuration through GitOps.